Manvitha3004/Manvitha3004/README.md

 > I'm a passionate Computer Science undergrad, on a mission to **build intelligent systems** that **solve real-world problems** using the power of AI, LLMs, and quantum-safe technologies.

 - 🔍 Currently exploring **LLM orchestration**, **LangChain**, and **FastAPI**
-- 🧠 Building **legal chatbots**, **quantum-resistant blockchains**, and **intelligent agents**
+- 🧠 Building **intelligent agents**
-- 🛠️ Learning by doing: hackathons, coding challenges, research & real projects
+- Learning by doing: hackathons, coding challenges, research & real projects
-- 📚 Pursuing a minor in **Artificial Intelligence** from VTU Online
+- Pursuing a minor in **Artificial Intelligence** from VTU Online
-- 💡 I believe that *code is the closest thing we have to magic* ✨
+- I believe that *code is the closest thing we have to magic* ✨

 ---